Ravindra3609/E-Commerce-APP/README.md

 ## E-Commerce APP - FULL STACK MERN PROJECT

 The MERN stack-powered eCommerce app I've developed offers a seamless and user-friendly online shopping experience.
-Combining the strengths of MongoDB, Express.js, React.js, and Node.js, this app provides a robust and scalable platform for both customers and sellers.
+Combining the strengths of MongoDB, Express.js, React.js, and Node.js, this app provides a robust and scalable platform for both customers & sellers.

 Customers can easily explore a wide range of products, search for specific items, and add them to their shopping cart.
 Secure payment gateways ensure a smooth and hassle-free checkout process.
 The app also features personalized user profiles, allowing customers to track orders, view order history, and manage preferences.